Rhiannon Duggan (MBACP) Counselling Adolescents, Adults, Couples, Families.

 I offer a free 15 minute phone consultation to discuss your needs in Counselling.

-£60 if providing individual counselling through a workplace referral (£65 if in Dursley)
+£65 if providing individual counselling through a workplace referral/local authority and £75 in Dursley.

-£60 for 60 minutes parenting issues with couples or family sessions (£65 in Dursley)
+£60 for 60 minutes parenting issues with couples, sibling work or family sessions (£65 in Dursley).

-I work during the day and the evening and have a small number of concessionary places for those on benefits-please enquire.
+I work during the day and the evening and have a small number of concessionary places for those on low income- please enquire.

 Please call, text or email for further details.